dassssshers/nilts/packages/nilts/README.md

 <!-- prettier-ignore-start -->
 - Target SDK     : Any versions nilts supports
 - Rule type      : Practice
-- Maturity level : Experimental
+- Maturity level : Stable
+- Severity       : Info
 - Quick fix      : ✅
 <!-- prettier-ignore-end -->

-**Consider** using `setUp` function or initialization on top level or body of test group.
+**Consider** using the `setUp` function or performing initialization at the top level or within the test group body.
-`setUpAll` may cause flaky tests with concurrency executions.
+`setUpAll` may cause flaky tests when tests run concurrently.

 **BAD:**
 <!-- prettier-ignore-start -->